OsomePteLtd/principles/src/frontend.md

    // no additional network request needed, use the first one
    ```

 4. Add query filters and path params to query keys.
+Every variable that is used inside the queryFn should be added to the query key.

    > Why?
 It prevents unexpected cache collisions.
 [See also](https://tanstack.com/query/v4/docs/react/guides/query-keys).